- Undergraduate Students

 - Provide all licensure, certification, malpractice insurance and health requirements requested.

-- Provide evidence of a satisfactory background check in compliance with applicable sections of the Ohio Revised Code Bureau of Criminal Investigation (BCI).
+- Provide evidence of a satisfactory background check in compliance with applicable sections of the Ohio Revised Code Bureau of Criminal Investigation (BCI) or the applicable state where clinicals will be held.

 - Complete the MSN essay, which serves as a writing sample and communicates how the goals for graduate study relate to future career goals.